 In light of the CDC and NJ Department of Health recommendations to more tightly restrict public interaction, Cape May Point released a pdf Public Service Announcement and taken action as follows:

 Borough Hall will be staffed as usual.
 However, the buildings will be closed to the public.
 This action is designed to allow us to continue to provide quality municipal services while protecting the health and welfare of the public and our employees.
 We encourage anyone with Borough business to please try to conduct that business via telephone or email.
 Visit our contact page to see a list of phone numbers or look at the specific Department pages to find email links.
-If you have a very pressing issue that requires a face-to-face meeting, please call to schedule an appointment.

 All forms, applications (with the exception of marriage license applications), and payments can be made via regular mail or dropped through the mail slot in the Borough Hall vestibule.